bacdillon/AutomationPlayground/UiPath/Basic API Integration Extracting Data from a REST API into Excel/Readme.md

 - Add **duplicate checking**, in case the same record is retrieved more than once.
 - Allow the output format to be chosen at run time (Excel, CSV, or a database table).
 - Adapt the same pattern to a **real business API**, rather than a public test API, to demonstrate direct enterprise applicability.

----

-*This project is part of an Automation Playground portfolio, built to demonstrate a foundational RPA capability — turning repeated REST API calls into clean, structured, business-ready spreadsheet output.*